-Men and women $\geq 18$ years of age diagnosed with stable (defined as no morphology changes or significant flares of disease activity in the opinion of the investigator) plaque psoriasis for $\geq 6$ months and with moderate-to-severe disease by involvement of $\geq 10\%$ of body surface area (BSA), static Physician's Global Assessment (sPGA) $\geq 3$ , PASI score $\geq 12$ , and candidates for phototherapy or systemic therapy will be eligible to participate in the study.
+Study IM011065 will enroll subjects in mainland China, Taiwan, and South Korea.
+Men and women ≥ 18 years of age diagnosed with stable (defined as no morphology changes or significant flares of disease activity in the opinion of the investigator) plaque psoriasis for ≥ 6 months and with moderate-to-severe disease characterized by involvement of $\geq 10\%$ of body surface area (BSA), static Physician's Global Assessment (sPGA) ≥ 3 , and a PASI score ≥ 12 , and who are candidates for phototherapy or systemic therapy ([Section 5.1](#)) will be eligible to participate in the study.